flowx-ai/docs-flowx/docs/platform-overview/frameworks-and-standards/business-process-industry-standards/intro-to-bpmn/bpmn-basic-concepts/bpmn-basic-concepts.md

 #### Service Task

 * is executed by a business process engine.
-The task defines a script that the engine can interpret.
+The task defines a script that the [**process engine**](../../../../../terms/flowxai-process-engine) can interpret.
 When the task begin, the engine will execute the script.
 The Task will be completed when the script is completed.
-It also provides a mechanism for a process to run a business rule on the process data.
+It also provides a mechanism for a process to run a [**business rule**](../../../../../terms/business-rules) on the process data.

-### BPMN Sub-Processes
+### BPMN Subprocesses

-In BPMN, a sub-process is a compound activity that represents a collection of other tasks and sub-processes.
+In BPMN, a subprocess is a compound activity that represents a collection of other tasks and subprocesses.
 Generally, we create BPMN diagrams to communicate processes with others.
 To facilitate effective communications, we really do not want to make a business process diagram too complex.
-By using sub-processes, you can split a complex process into multiple levels, which allows you to focus on a particular area in a single process diagram.
+By using subprocesses, you can split a complex process into multiple levels, which allows you to focus on a particular area in a single process diagram.

 ### Gateways

-Gateways allow to control as well as merge and split the process flow.
+Gateways allow to control as well as merge and split the [**process flow**](../../../../../terms/flowx-process).

 #### Exclusive gateways